ARTICLE I – NAME AND PURPOSE

 Georgia – 1 seat

-d.
-Public Seats – Up to 6 seats may be available for individuals of stature from outside of SECOORA membership, and shall be elected based on their ability to effectively represent broader interests and perspectives.
-The number of Public Board Members should not exceed 25% of the total Board seats at any given time.
+c.
+Public Seats – One (1) seat is available for individuals of stature from outside of SECOORA membership, and shall be elected based on their ability to effectively represent broader interests and perspectives.
 Candidates shall be recommended by the Board Development Committee to the Board and elected by a majority vote of the Board.

 Section 3.
 Board Terms of Service.
 After the initial election, (June 2007), Board terms will be three years, with the Board members divided into three year classes that would stand for election on a rotating basis.
 Board members are eligible to serve for two full three-year consecutive terms, if so elected.
 Board members with such service must wait at least one year before becoming eligible to be re-elected to the Board.
 Board terms of service requirements apply to the individuals elected rather than to the institutions they represent.